-The Kona restaurant is within the 5 star residencies of 51 Buckingham Gate, London SW1 – a part of the adjacent Taj Hotel St James’ Court Hotel.
+The Kona restaurant is within the 5 star residencies of 51 Buckingham Gate, London SW1 – a part of the adjacent St James’ Court Hotel, the Taj Groups UK flagship hotel.

 The clientele rent apartments and rooms for short stays and a decision was made to convert ground floor offices to a restaurant and dining rooms to serve the guests within the building and the general public – serving from early breakfast through to late night service.